The UN 2030 Agenda for Sustainable Development

 In September 2015, the United Nations adopted the new Sustainable Development Goals (SDGs).
 The goals imply direct attention to issues of language.

-- AILA is a UNESCO partner organisation and therefore it is pertinent for AILA to highlight the role of applied linguists to the Sustainable Development Agenda.
+- AILA has had a longstanding relationship with UNESCO and therefore it is pertinent for AILA to highlight the role of applied linguists to the Sustainable Development Agenda.

 - As applied linguists we should ask ‘What does the field of applied linguistics have to contribute to the realization of the SDGs?’